Terms of Reference

 The Chair must have Board experience or be willing to receive training in this.
 They should have:

-• A clear understanding of the roles and responsibilities of the Board within Government
+• a clear understanding of the roles and responsibilities of the Board within Government

 • experience in working with government